The Best 25 Coffee Grinders of 2022

 My Observations

-Anyway, I’m a big fan of the Mignon Specialita, and there’s extremely little I don’t like about it.
+Anyway, I’m a big fan of the Mignon Specialita, and there’s very little I don’t like about it.
 The only thing I can think of, if you were pushing me for any criticism, would be that although the grind adjustment is infinite, the numbers are far apart.
-There are 10 settings on the adjustment wheel (0-5 with half step increments), however if you’re grinding for anything other than espresso you may end up going over a full revolution of the wheel and being at 0 again with no reference to tell you that.
+There are 10 settings on the adjustment wheel (0-5 with half step increments), but if you’re grinding for anything other than espresso you may end up going over a full revolution of the wheel and being at 0 again with no reference to tell you that.

 Eureka Mignon Models Reviewed